ansible/terraform-provider-aap/docs/resources/inventory.md

 - `named_url` (String) Named URL of the inventory
 - `organization_name` (String) Name for the organization.
 - `url` (String) URL of the inventory
+> ⚠️ **Deprecation Notice**: The `organization` argument will be required in version `2.0.0`.
+Update your configuration to include this argument to avoid breaking changes.